-Reread our eight positive responses above again.
+Please reread the eight positive responses above again now.

 Both attitudes break unity in community, especially when it comes from leaders with the powerful influence their position brings.

 …only to spotlight the certain and unchanging Source of Paul’s teaching.
 Set your heart on what follows and strengthen unity.
 If you are in the group of the strong, your life will avoid judging and contempt and look like the eight above because…

 - …God has already accepted those on each side (14:3).